 - Click on "Find Dealer" in the top menu bar.
 Find the dealer closest to you.
 Sometimes the closest dealer may be several hours away.
 On the Catrike website they rank the stores mainly based on how many different models they have in stock.
 I would stick with Gold, Concept, or Megastore if you are looking to set up a test ride because those are the shops that are most likely to have what you are looking for in stock.

-- After getting the go-ahead from me, call the dealer.
+- Call the dealer.
 Tell them that you are looking into purchasing a Catrike and ask them for advice about what model(s) to consider.
 They will likely ask you questions about how much cycling experience you have, what kind of roads you will be riding on, how fast you think you want to ride, what your long term cycling/fitness goals are etc. (Regardless of whether they ask you, these are questions you should ask yourself in the process.)
 Ask if they have their recommended model(s) in stock in addition to the model(s) that you are interested in from looking at the website.

 - Many people with FA, Ataxia, or any neuromuscular disease that affects balance and coordination has trouble keeping their feet on the pedals.
 Therefore it is recommended to use “clipless pedals” with cycling shoes whenever you ride.